chaos-mesh/website-archived/versioned_docs/version-2.0.7/production-installation-using-helm.md

 helm upgrade chaos-mesh chaos-mesh/chaos-mesh
 ```

-:::note
+:::info

-To upgrade Chaos Mesh to a specific version, add the `--version xxx` parameter after `helm upgrade`, for example, `--version 2.0.0`.
+To upgrade to a specific version of Chaos Mesh, add the `--version x.y.z` parameter after `helm upgrade`.
+For example, `helm upgrade chaos-mesh chaos-mesh/chaos-mesh -n=chaos-mesh --version 2.0.7`.

 :::

 :::note

-If you have upgraded Chaos Mesh in a non-Docker environment, you need to add the corresponding parameters as described in [Step 4: Install Chaos Mesh in different environments](#step-4-install-chaos-mesh-in-different-environments).
+If you have upgraded Chaos Mesh in a non-Docker environment, you will need to add the appropriate parameters as described in [Step 4: Install Chaos Mesh in different environments](#step-4-install-chaos-mesh-in-different-environments).

 :::